-This post is about the emergence of whataboutism and whataboutist in 1978—not about the following uses of those words, in particular not as regards Donald Trump (born 1946), 45th President of the USA (since 2017).
+Preliminary note: This post is about the emergence of whataboutism and whataboutist in 1978—not about the subsequent uses of those words, in particular not as regards Donald Trump (born 1946), 45th President of the USA.

 The noun whataboutism denotes the technique or practice of responding to an accusation or difficult question by making a counter-accusation or raising a different issue—synonym: whataboutery.